 All modules contain their own context.xml.
 In the module specific context.xml are the environment variables defined where the global and module specific configuration files are located.
 Default they will point to a location in /etc/osp/.

 If you want to deviate from this, you might set up the context.xml in Tomcat to be able to redirect in one file to different locations.
 This is optional and not required.

 In order to use a custom context.xml, copy the entries in

-/home/dev/Sources/OSGP/Config/tomcat/context.xml.sample to the Tomcat7 context.xml in the eclipse Servers folder, to map configuration file names to file paths.
+/home/dev/Sources/OSGP/Config/tomcat/context.xml.sample to the Tomcat context.xml in the eclipse Servers folder, to map configuration file names to file paths.

-Continue by adding the Maven Projects to the Tomcat server by right clicking on the Tomcat server and choosing 'Add and Remove', followed by clicking on the 'Add =All' button.
+Continue by adding the Maven Projects to the Tomcat server by right clicking on the Tomcat server and choosing 'Add and Remove'.
+Select all available resources, except for osgp-protocol-simulator-61850 (which is for advanced use and requires additional configuration), then click the 'Add' button.
 At this point, eclipse's auto-build should have built the projects, and the Tomcat server has been setup.

 Alternatively you can open a terminal and run the executable manually by using the following command:

 (the executable can be found in the folder

 This starts ActiveMQ as a terminal process (this way, ActiveMQ doesn't detach from the terminal and starts running as a daemon).